Th3R3ality/gun-blazers/README.md

-# gun-blazers
+# Gun Blazers
-top down shooter made in python with pygame for a school project
+A top down shooter made in python for a pygame school project